St Mary's Garden

 ‘Over The Garden Wall’ pledges to be your timeless, scary childhood friend a long, long year ago.
 And Wirt should know: He’s been to Mordor and back.
 I love it so much and seeing as how Narthficks have now inherited it from Cartoon Network, I look forward to terrifying & delighting others in due course.

 The writing is a sweet shop shelf of wonderment (try saying that chop-chop with a mouth full o’ strawberry bon bons), fully aware of its fruitfully allayed genre tropes and dark as the darkest Grimm’s brothers’ tale.
 A lone lamp flickers far in the wooded distance unseen.
 Consider yourself forewarned, the hand drawn animation is incredibly charming and their Grisaille backdrops belie a baffling degree of care and skill.
 You will not be disappointed.
 Fans of all things that go bump in the night, apply within.

 Finally, The Man Known As Grohl made this.
 It's a pretty incredible exploration of the joy and value of play in music.
-I think it's a far too easy to get so bogged down in the technical side of things with music, particularly if that's been a majoy factor in your life for god knows how long, that you lose sight of why anyone would ever pick up their weapon of choice in the first place.
+I think it's far too easy to get so bogged down in the technical side of things with music, particularly if that's been a major factor in your life for gods know how long, that you lose sight of why anyone would ever pick up their weapon of choice in the first place.
 This is Dave at home, in the studio, doing all of the things the way you know he does and it's one of the most inspiring videos I've seen this year, full stop.

 Sometimes, you just gotta play.